Bais, Negros Oriental: Culture

 An annual fiesta is held each year on September 10 in honor of the city's patron saint San Nicolás de Tolentino, a celebration inherited from the Spanish era.
 On this occasion, most of the residents prepare food for anyone who visits - a tradition practiced not only in Bais but also in most towns and cities in the Philippines.
 Lately, the celebration has included mardigras and parades.

-Seventy-three percent of the city's total land area is devoted to agriculture and the local economy is dominated by agricultural activities and output.
-The existing urban area in the city covers only 109.12 hectares.
-Sugar is the major commercial crop in the city.
-About 36% of the city's agricultural land is planted in sugarcane, yielding 1.16 million gross kilograms annually for the domestic and foreign markets.
-Bais is also home to two sugar mills or centrals: Central Azucarera de Bais and URSUMCO.